 Can I Mix Semi-Gloss and Eggshell Paint Together?

-However, a poor job may lead to paint that delivers streaks and clumps on the surface.
-So, be sure to use paints of the same type and brand to avoid such disasters.
+However, a poor job may produce a paint that delivers streaks and clumps on the surface.
+So, use paints of the same type and brand to avoid such disasters.

-They are also stain-resistant and perfect for areas in the house with traffic, such as the kid’s rooms or dining rooms.
+They are also stain-resistant and perfect for areas in the house with traffic, such as the kids or dining rooms.

 What a perfect blend!

-What Happens if I Paint Flat Over Semi-Gloss?
+What Happens If I Paint Flat Over Semi-Gloss?